cubed-dev/cubed/docs/user-guide/scaling.md

 ### Different Cloud Providers

-Different cloud providers may perform differently.
-For example, Google Cloud Function (GCF) has been observed to have more stragglers than AWS.
+Different cloud providers' serverless offerings may perform differently.
+For example, Google Cloud Functions (GCF) has been observed to have more stragglers than AWS Lambda.

 ## Diagnosing Performance